BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/RunningConnectionTable.md

 Whenever a solution is loaded the Rct is reloaded.
 This is a relatively fast process, usually taking only a few ms.</br>
 Load precedence is as follows:
 * Loading begins with the SE (Owner type ServerExplorer).
 * Following that FlameRobin connections are loaded (Owner type ExternalUtility).
 If a FlameRobin connection is not unique by equivalency against already loaded connections, it is ignored.
 If it's Database name (DatasetId) is not unique it is numerically suffixed.
-The format of an EDM connection DatasetId is `֎DatabaseName` and it's full DatasetKey is `Server (֎DatabaseName)`.
+The format of a FlameRobin connection DatasetId is `֎DatabaseName` and it's full DatasetKey is `Server (֎DatabaseName)`.
 The identifying glyph is the unicode `Eternity sign`, code 0x058E.
 * Next connections defined in project Entity Data Model's are loaded (Owner type EntityDataModel).
 Again, duplicate equivalent connections are ignored.
 The format of an EDM connection DatasetId is `⛮[ProjectName] Name` and it's full DatasetKey is `Server (⛮[ProjectName] Name)`.
 The identifying glyph is the unicode `Gear with handles`, code 0x26EE.
 * Finally connections defined in a project's settings (App.Config) are loaded (Owner type Application).
 As with ExternalUtility and EDM connections, equivalency duplicates are ignored.
 The format of an application connection DatasetId is `⚙[ProjectName] SettingName` and it's full DatasetKey is `Server (⚙[ProjectName] SettingName)`.
 The identifying glyph is the unicode `Gear`, code 0x2699.</br>
 If you do not want Application and EntityDataModel connections loaded into the Rct, you can disable this feature under the BlackbirdSql > Ddex Provider > General user options.